w3f/Grants-Program/applications/ocelloids_xcm_monitoring_service.md

 2. Some runtimes, such as Moonbeam, currently cannot be compiled by the light client.
 Reference: [Github issue](https://github.com/paritytech/substrate-connect/issues/1543)

-Additional issues may arise, so we plan to provide light client support on a best-effort basis.
+We will prioritize chains that are light client ready.

 ### Storage